OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler/drs.rst

 Distributed Resource Scheduler
 ==============================

-The main aim of OpenNebula **OpenNebula Distributed Resource Scheduler** (DRS) is to optimize resource allocation and prevent resource contention within a OpenNebula :ref:`cluster <cluster_guide>`.
+The main aim of OpenNebula **OpenNebula Distributed Resource Scheduler** (DRS) is to optimize resource allocation and prevent resource contention within a single OpenNebula :ref:`cluster <cluster_guide>`.
 DRS is integrated with the OpenNebula Built-in Monitoring [ref here] and Forecasting system [ref here], allowing to take into account real-time Virtual Machine and Host usage metrics as well as predictions of future resource consumption.
 OpenNebula DRS operates in a recommendatiom mode, meaning migrations are suggested but not automatically applied.
 Users can manually review and execute migrations based on system recommendations using the OpenNebula Sunstone GUI.

 Key Features